End of the Trail (Fraser)

-The End of the Trail is a sculpture by James Earle Fraser located in Waupun, Wisconsin, United States.
-It depicts a weary Native American man hanging limp as his weary horse comes to the edge of the Pacific Ocean.
+The End of the Trail is a sculpture by James Earle Fraser.
+Fraser created the original version of the work in 1894, and he subsequently produced numerous replicas in both plaster and bronze.
+The sculpture depicts a weary Native American man, wearing only the remains of a blanket and carrying a spear.
+He is hanging limp as his weary horse with swollen eyes stops to observe the ground before them.
+The wind blowing the horse's tail suggests they have their backs to the wind.
+The man in the statue may be based on Seneca Chief John Big Tree, and the horse was adapted from one in another work, In the Wind.
 The statue is a commentary on the damage Euro-American settlement inflicted upon Native Americans.
 The main figure embodies the suffering and exhaustion of people driven from their native lands.